Berkel Domestic Slicers

 Red meat slicer being used to cut meat in a kitchen setting

 After hours of slow cooking or curing, meats like brisket, pastrami, bacon, pork belly, smoked ham, or homemade sausages can be difficult to slice neatly with a knife.
-A slicer produces clean even slices that show off the texture, smoke ring, and finish you've worked hard to achieve.
+A slicer produces clean, even slices that show off the texture, smoke ring, and finish you have worked hard to achieve.

 What About Bread and Sourdough?